Switzerland is stunning — mountains, lakes, chocolate, cheese — the whole dream.

 Pack and wear sunscreen — especially if you’re skiing, hiking, or just vibing by a lake.

-Sunburn here sneak up on you fast..
+Sunburn here sneaks up on you fast.

 Small Talk Isn’t Really a Thing